DaehwanKimLab/hisat2/MANUAL.markdown

 1. Name of read that aligned.

     Note that the [SAM specification] disallows whitespace in the read name.
-	If the read name contains any whitespace characters, HISAT will truncate the name at the first whitespace character.
+	If the read name contains any whitespace characters, HISAT2 will truncate the name at the first whitespace character.
 This is similar to the behavior of other tools.

 2. Sum of all applicable flags.
-Flags relevant to HISAT are:
+Flags relevant to HISAT2 are:

     <table><tr><td>